dbt-labs/docs.getdbt.com/website/docs/terms/data-catalog.md

 ### Business glossary

-Business glosseries within a data catalog are helpful for understanding how a dataset and its columns relate back to their specific organization.
+Business glossaries within a data catalog are helpful for understanding how a dataset and its columns relate back to their specific organization.
 It lists the business description and purpose of a dataset or model, and it displays the business definitions of columns and logic within a dataset.
 Business glossaries are particularly helpful for knowing which dataset and column to use in your logic when writing models.

 ### Data lineage